 A volcano created Molokini over 230,000 years ago.
 Researchers have found many archaic fishing tools on Molokini.
 This proves that ancient Hawaiians would often visit Molokini, most probably as a fishing spot.
 Here, they would have access to eggs from nesting sea birds.
 It was also a good place to gather bird plumage for use in adornments and decorations.

-Today, the submerged volcanic crater that created Molokini is prized as one of the most beautiful snorkeling locations in Hawaii and a prime spot for scuba as well as for snuba, a diving system that bridges the gap between snorkeling and scuba diving for those who are not licensed divers.
-The crescent shaped islet and submerged crater create a natural harbor protected from strong currents and heavy waves, preserving the calm waters for diving and communing with marine life.
-For those who want to dive in the deeper waters housing hundreds of marine species, there are caverns nearly 350 feet deep and coral reefs of astounding clarity with visibility down to 150 feet.
+Today, Molokini is one of the most beautiful snorkeling locations in Hawaii.
+It’s also a prime spot for scuba as well as for snuba, a diving system bridging the gap between snorkeling and scuba.
+Its crescent shape and undersea crater create a natural protection from strong currents and heavy waves.
+And as a result, it offers calm and clear waters for diving.
+For those diving deeper, there are 350 feet deep caverns and coral reefs of astounding clarity down to 150 feet.

-Note that in order to land on Molokini, visitors must first receive permission from the US Coast Guard as well as the Hawaii Division of Forestry and Wildlife.
-All fishing, feeding the wildlife or removing any natural resources is strictly prohibited, as is dropping anchor in the harbor which could damage fragile coral reefs.
-Despite rules and limitations, all travelers to Hawaii who enjoy swimming, snorkeling and scuba diving, should certainly add Molokini to their itinerary.
+In order to land on Molokini, visitors must first receive permission from the Coast Guard as well as the State.
+Regulations prohibit fishing, feeding wildlife or removing any natural resources here.
+Boats cannot drop anchor into the bay as this could damage fragile coral reefs.
+Despite the restrictions, visitors who enjoy snorkeling or scuba diving, should certainly add Molokini to their itinerary.